top of page

 Chapel Community Library

-Ask the Coordinator for instructions on borrowing books from our library
+A partial catalog of available titles can be accessed here.
+Ask the Coordinator for instructions on borrowing books from our library.

 No need to reinvent the wheel.
 Many generous and brainy souls have made it easy for you to start your Catholic library.